 No Netflix here, yet

-For its multitude of play-styles and parts, the Switch is actually a very simple gaming machine.
+Despite its multitude of play-styles and parts, the Switch is actually a straightforward gaming machine.
 Unlike other consoles, which aspire to become all-in-one living room or mobile online entertainment devices, the Switch is dedicated to gaming and gaming alone (at least for now).

 Most players already have a large number of devices — phone, tablet, laptop — on which to watch Netflix and YouTube.
 At the same time, with its sharp screen and third-party stand, the Switch would make a good personal viewing screen.